Autonomous Vehicle Perception Sensing

 LIDAR Components (10)

-The AD9094 is a quad, 8-bit, 1 GSPS analog-to-digital converter (ADC).
+The AD9094 is an 8-bit, 1 GSPS, quad analog-to-digital converter (ADC).
 The device has an on-chip buffer and a sample-and-hold circuit designed for low power, small size, and ease of use.
-This device is designed for sampling wide bandwidth analog signals of up to 1.4 GHz.
-The AD9094 is optimized for wide input bandwidth, high sampling rate, excellent linearity, and low power in a small package.
+The device is designed to sample wide bandwidth analog signals up to 1.4 GHz.
+The AD9094 is optimized for wide input bandwidth, a high sampling rate, high works linearity, and low power in a small package.

-Users can configure each pair of intermediate frequency (IF) receiver outputs onto either one or two lanes of Subclass 1 JESD204B-based high speed serialized outputs, depending on the decimation ratio and the acceptable lane rate of the receiving logic device.
+Users can configure each pair of intermediate frequency (IF) receiver outputs onto either one or two lanes of JESD204B Subclass 1 or Subclass 0, high speed, serialized outputs, depending on the sample rate and the acceptable lane rate of the receiving logic device.
 Multiple device synchronization is supported through the SYSREF±, SYNCINB±AB, and SYNCINB±CD input pins.

 The AD9094 has flexible power-down options that allow significant power savings when desired.
-All of these features can be programmed using the 1.8 V capable, 3-wire SPI.
+To program the power down options, use the 1.8 V capable, serial port interface (SPI).

-The AD9094 is available in a Pb-free, 72-lead LFCSP and is specified over the −40°C to +105°C junction temperature range.
-This product may be protected by one or more U.S. or international patents.
+The AD9094 is available in a Pb-free, 72-lead, lead frame chip scale package (LFCSP) and is specified over a junction temperature range of −40°C to +105°C. This product may be protected by one or more U.S. or international patents.

 - Low power consumption per channel.